James Fenimore Cooper Society Website

 We also welcome questions -- simple as well as advanced; from beginners as well as long-time Cooper fans; from students and readers as well as scholars -- about any aspect of James Fenimore Cooper or Susan Fenimore Cooper.
 Just send your questions, by this e-mail link, to Ask Fenimore, and I will try to answer them as quickly as possible.
 No question is "too stupid," and we have a large library of Cooper reference materials to help with more complicated ones.
 Besides questions relating to Cooper's life and works, we will try to help with questions about Cooper genealogy, or about the origin or value of copies of Cooper's books, that you may own. -- Hugh MacDougall, Corresponding Secretary

-An excellent video program on James Fenimore Cooper (recorded April 2001) can be viewed at C-Span American Writers--James Fenimore Cooper.
-Click on "Watch the Program" and select from the full program, a walking-tour of Cooperstown (guided by me), and other related programs.
+A video program on James Fenimore Cooper (recorded April 2001) can be viewed at C-Span American Writers--James Fenimore Cooper.
 Fast internet access required.

 What's New on the Cooper Society Website?